 - Physical and mental capability to safely perform duties.

 - Employment/ career growth.

 MedNoc Training College shall charge the following fees for Advanced Certified Medication Aide training.
 The fees must be cleared in full before the student is issued with Verification Form and be allowed to take the State examination for the Advanced Certified Medication Aide.
 If fees are not paid in full, even if the student drops before finishing the program, the skills checklist will not be issued or other academic documents.
 Unpaid fees balance must be cleared up before the last day of class.
 If student leaves the program with unpaid balance, the remaining balance shall be turned to the collection agency and legal action will be taken for garnishment order.
-All folders and Text books issued to students must be returned before the testing day or before the issuance of Training Verification form.
+All folders and Text books issued to students must be returned before the completion certificate and OSDH-NAR form can be submitted to the nurse Aide Registry.

 Note: Payment plan can be made with the Vice President.
 However, the whole balance must be cleared and paid in full before the student can take State Certification Examination.
 No records will be issued to the student if he/she has a hold on fees.